X0x1RG9f/Trading/README.md

 # Trading alerts using Ichimoku Clouds indicator

+## Disclaimers
+ - Script is intented for alerting only and has no vocation to be used in order to decide what and when to LONG or SHORT actions on markets.
+ - Alerts have then to be studied on a case by case basis in order to ensure risk / benefice ratio is worth trying.

+## Licensing
+ - &copy; Copyright Ludovic COURGNAUD 2020.
+All Rights Reserved.
+ - Permission is granted for personal and Academic use only.
+ - Code or portions of code may not be copied or used without appropriate credit given to author.

 ## Description
 Automatic EMAIL alerts based on Ichimoku Clouds.
 For all markets, score (%) is then processed, based on the following conditions:
- -  Price position with Cloud (Under / Above)
+ -  Price position with Cloud [Under - Above]
- -  Price position with Kijun Sen (Under / Above)
+ -  Price position with Kijun Sen [Under - Above]
- -  Price position with Chikou (Under / Above)
+ -  Price position with Chikou [Under - Above]
- -  Chikou position with Kijun Sen (Under / Above)
+ -  Chikou position with Kijun Sen [Under - Above]
- -  Tenkan Sen position with Kijun Sen (Under / Above)
+ -  Tenkan Sen position with Kijun Sen [Under - Above]
- -  Chikou position with SSB (Under / Above)
+ -  Chikou position with SSB [Under - Above]

-Score is then confirmed (or not) checking fake signals and contrary signals.
+Score is then confirmed (or not) removing fake signals and contrary signals.
 Score is ignored if alert was already sent with equal or inferior score.

 Note : Yahoo Finance Data is used in order to process Ichimoku Clouds.